 If we give young people the tools and the knowledge to reconsider what they already know, then changed behavior will follow.
 A new awareness of what consent means can help to decrease the instances of sexual harassment in school and in their friend groups.
 I encourage all counselors to start having conversations about consent with their students because it is never too early to help them understand the need for boundaries.

-These resources can help you guide these conversations:
+Resources to help guide these conversations:

 Visit our Professional Learning Hub to connect and explore opportunities for professional growth, both as an individual and as a school.